Midwest Chapter Awards

 Supports the attendance of librarians and library staff at the Chapter’s Annual Meeting.
-Two $500 awards with free, full conference registration are available each year.
+One $500 award with free, full conference registration is available for the 2016 conference.

 First-Time Attendee Annual Meeting Grant

 Supports the first-time attendance of Midwest Chapter members at the Chapter’s Annual Meeting.
-Two $500 awards with free full conference registration are available each year.
+One $500 award with free, full conference registration is available for the 2016 conference.

 Student Annual Meeting Grant

-Supports the attendance of library science students at the Chapter’s Annual Meeting.
-Two $500 awards with free full conference registration are available each year.
+Supports the attendance of a library science student at the Chapter’s Annual Meeting.
+One $500 award with free, full conference registration is available for the 2016 conference.

 Distinguished Librarian of the Year Award

 Recognizes Chapter members at any career level who have provided outstanding service to Midwest Chapter/MLA.
-The winner receives a commemorative plaque and $500.
+The winner receives a commemorative plaque.

 Jean Williams Sayre Innovation Award

 Recognizes individuals, groups, libraries, or organizations for their creative approaches to the delivery and management of health information.
-The winner receives a certificate of recognition and $500.
+The winner receives a certificate of recognition.